Ebrahim Hatamikia: Career

 In Amethyst Color (2005) was banned from screening by the order of the Ministry of Intelligence because the film depicts the image of a security official.
-His other film, Dead Wave (2001) was also prohibited from screening by the demand of military officials.
-However, that both films were screened in Iranian cinemas at a later time.
+His other film, Dead Wave (2001), was also prohibited from screening by the demand of military officials.
+However, both films were later screened in Iranian cinemas.
 Despite the IRGC's strong footprint on post-revolutionary cinema, many of Iran's most important directors such as Ebrahim Hatamikia, Rasoul Mollagholipour, Mojtaba Ra'i, and Ahmad-Reza Darvish, who were products of this system of support, have increasingly moved away from the war movies promoted by the IRGC.
 The situation has reached a point where an important war movie director, Ebrahim Hatamikia publicly criticizes the interference of military personnel in cultural and artistic activities.
 He talked about this in the press conference for his new film Dead Wave, which has yet to be released despite the fact that it was produced by Ravayat-e Fath Foundation.
 In fact, reportedly the producer prevented the movie, which is about a military commander obsessed with attacking an American warship who also has problems with his son, from being screened.
 A very high quality video of this movie was however widely and illegally distributed.